rulewis/journey-optimizer.en/help/using/building-journeys/timezone-management.md

 If a time zone is defined in Adobe Experience Platform profile, it can be retrieved in the journey.

-If the individual's profile does not contain a time zone, the timezone retrieved will be the one defined in the timezone field.
+If the individual's profile does not contain a time zone, the timezone used will be the one set in the Journey properties.

 To do so, in **[!UICONTROL Properties]**, check **[!UICONTROL Use Profile timezone in waits and conditions]**.